-Last week we looked at the important role of carbon in plant growth and soil health (Read “Building Soil Carbon on Your Farm”).
+Last week we looked at the important role of soil carbon in plant growth and soil health (Read “Building Soil Carbon on Your Farm”).
 Soil carbon and its sequestration have become major buzzwords in agriculture and are getting a lot of attention from spectators worldwide.
 Climate change and the perceived demise of our cropland has piqued the interest of many not directly involved with agriculture, leading to conversations reaching beyond the farm gate.
 But what is so important about carbon and why all the hype?
 Let’s take a look at soil carbon and how we measure it.

 There are two forms of carbon that exist in soil – organic and inorganic.
 The organic portion of soil carbon originates from living organisms, either plants or animals, which are being decomposed by microbes and their nutrients are stored in the soil.
 Soil organic carbon (SOC) is often used as a gauge for soil health and fertility, and is the carbon component of soil organic matter (SOM).
 It is also the form of soil carbon that can be readily increased through plant growth, the root shedding of perennial grasses, the incorporation of manure or compost, the carbohydrate exudates of plant roots and a range of microbial processes.
 Soil organic carbon is the most abundant form of soil carbon, however, is less stable and readily oxidized (turned into CO2 by bacteria in the presence of oxygen).
 Alternatively, inorganic carbon is a mineralized form, primarily found as carbonates in the soil and is not a food source for microbes.